-Many birth injuries occur due to oxygen deprivation for an extended time which results in fetal acidosis.
+Many birth injuries occur due to oxygen deprivation for an extended time, which results in fetal acidosis.
 When a C-section is delayed, there can be long-term consequences associated with birth injuries such as cognitive delays, emotional issues, and learning disabilities for children born with a birth injury.

 When medical professionals misdiagnose or fail to act quickly when a baby is in distress during any moment of labor and delivery, it can result in a severe or fatal birth injury.
-Learning your baby has suffered a birth injury is devastating.
+Learning that your baby has suffered a birth injury is devastating.

 You have the right to hold the responsible parties accountable for their negligent care.
-Our experienced attorneys at The Beasley Firm, LLC have decades of experience representing mothers and their children who’ve suffered a birth injury.
+Our experienced attorneys at The Beasley Firm, LLC have decades of experience representing mothers and their children who have suffered a birth injury.
 We’ve secured record-breaking settlements and verdicts on behalf of our clients, and we want to help you too.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.